-- Chickenpox Students may return after the pox are scabbed over and dry. - Conjunctivitis (or "pink eye") Students may return 24 hours after doctor's treatment. - COVID19 see the attached "Return to School Flowchart" for specific requirements, found on page 42. - Fever see the attached "Return to School Flowchart" for specific requirements, found on page 42. - Fifth Disease Exclusion not necessary unless the student has a fever or other symptoms besides the rash. - Impetigo Students may return to school when under treatment and if the sores are not draining and are covered. - Pediculosis (or head lice) Students may return to school when checked and found to be free of lice and eggs (or nits). - Scabies Students may return to school following the completion of the treatment. - Strep Throat Students may return to school when they have been on antibiotics for 24 hours. - Vomiting see the attached "Return to School Flowchart" for specific requirements, found on page 42.
+- Chickenpox Students may return after the pox is scabbed over and dry. - Conjunctivitis (or "pink eye") Students may return 24 hours after doctor's treatment. - COVID-19 Please consult with school personnel on current return to school policies. - Fifth Disease Exclusion not necessary unless the student has a fever or other symptoms besides the rash. - Impetigo Students may return to school when under treatment and if the sores are not draining and are covered. - Pediculosis (or head lice) Students may return to school when checked and found to be free of lice and eggs (or nits). - Scabies Students may return to school following the completion of the treatment. - Strep Throat Students may return to school when they have been on antibiotics for 24 hours.